eProsima/Integration-Service-docs/docs/user_manual/systemhandle/fastdds_sh.rst

 Examples
 ^^^^^^^^

-There are three examples that you can find in this documentation in which the *Fast DDS System Handle* is employed in the communication:
+There are several examples that you can find in this documentation in which the *Fast DDS System Handle* is employed in the communication process.
+Some of them are presented here:

 * :ref:`dds_ros2_bridge_pubsub`
+* :ref:`dds_server_bridge`
 * :ref:`dds_change_of_domain`
 * :ref:`wan_tcp_tunneling_dds`